0cjs/8bitdev/src/objects.md

 The MSB indicates the length of the data after the header, in bytes.
-(The actual storage used will be _len + 2_ rounded up to the next longword boundary.)
+(The actual storage used will be _len + 2_ rounded up to the next dword boundary.)
 This allows determination of the exact size of any object on the heap (and thus the location of the next object on the heap) with no knowledge of the particular heapdata formats.
-(Storing the length in longwords was also considered, allowing larger individual objects, but then individual formats that did not entirely fill the space would need additional length or termination bytes to determine the actual length of their data.)
+(Storing the length in dwords was also considered, allowing larger individual objects, but then individual formats that did not entirely fill the space would need additional length or termination bytes to determine the actual length of their data.)